waynodiablo/Oystercard/bookmark_manager/26_password_recovery.md

 * Refactor Sinatra Controllers (new LO!!!!)

 ## To complete this challenge, you will need to
+- [ ] Test drive the following features:

-- [ ] Write a failing test that ensures that when a user requests a password reset:
+  - [ ] The user can ask for password recovery
-  - [ ] The user has a password token set
+  - [ ] The user can submit their email for recovery and get an acknowledgment message
-  - [ ] They receive the appropriate message on the password reset page
+  - [ ] The token is generated and set on the user
-- [ ] Make the test pass
+  - [ ] The token is only valid for one hour
-- [ ] Write a failing test that ensures that when a user visits the password reset page with a correct token:
+  - [ ] Create a page that accepts the token and allows the user to reset their password if valid
-  - [ ] The user is prompted to enter a new password
+  - [ ] A user should be able to sign in with their new password
-  - [ ] The password is actually changed
-  - [ ] The password reset token is reset to nil
-- [ ] Ensure that at each stage that all your tests pass, as well as testing manually on local and on Heroku
+- [ ] Ensure everything works on Heroku

 ## Resources